DuckBoss/DebugUtils-Unity/README.md

 - A small script that contains useful debug methods as well as string rich text modifiers.

 ## Installation :
-- Import both scripts into the projects asset folder.
+- Import both scripts into the projects asset folder in Unity.
+- <i>Tested on Unity 5.5+</i>

 ## Usage :
 ```